Achille Varzi

-Achille Varzi (8 August 1904 – 1 July 1948) was an Italian Grand Prix driver.
+Achille Varzi (8 August 1904 – 1 July 1948) was an Italian racing driver.
+He is remembered as the winner of the 1933 Monaco Grand Prix, as well as the winner of the first Formula One Grand Prix at the 1946 Turin Grand Prix, and as the chief rival of Tazio Nuvolari.

 Career

 Born in Galliate, province of Novara (Piedmont), Achille Varzi was the son of a textile manufacturer.
 As a young man, he was a successful motorcycle racer of Garelli, DOT, Moto Guzzi and Sunbeam, and rode seven times in the Isle of Man TT from 1924 before switching to auto racing in 1928 where, for the next ten years, he would rival Tazio Nuvolari, Rudolf Caracciola and Bernd Rosemeyer.

 Varzi's first race car was a Type 35 Bugatti but he shortly changed to driving an Alfa Romeo, a brand with which he would score many victories during the 1929 Italian racing season.
 In 1930 Varzi acquired a vehicle from the relatively new Maserati company.
 He drove it as well as an Alfa Romeo earning his country's racing championship, a feat he would repeat in 1934.
 One of his big victories came at the prestigious Targa Florio where he upset the favored Louis Chiron.
 Following his win at the 1933 Tripoli Grand Prix, a race at the time associated with a lottery, Varzi was at the forefront of allegations that the race had been fixed.